MDaemon Server v16.5 Release Notes

 - The SyncML log tab has been removed and replaced with a WebDAV log tab.

-puts the accounts' actual email address in the CN field (not ideal but a long
+the accounts' actual email address in the CN field (not ideal but a long standing

-standing practice).
-However, non-alias exports place the accounts' full
+practice).
+However, non-alias exports place the accounts' full name value

 - SMTP server responds with "500 5.0.0 Unrecognized command" (correct)

 rather than "501 5.0.1 Missing or errant parameters" (technically incorrect)